-- (a) A bid adjudication committee must . - (i) Consider the report and recommendations of the bid evaluation committee; and - (ii) Either . - Depending on its delegation, make a final award or a recommendation to the Accounting Officer to make the final award; or - \ Make another recommendation to the Accounting Officer how to proceed with the relevant procurement.
+- (a) A bid adjudication committee must - (i) Consider the report and recommendations of the bid evaluation committee; and - (ii) Either - - \ Depending on its delegation, make a final award or a recommendation to the Accounting Officer to make the final award; or - \ Make another recommendation to the Accounting Officer how to proceed with the relevant procurement. - (b) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation - (c) The accounting officer must comply with section 114 of the MFMA within 10 working days.